harness/developer-hub/docs/continuous-integration/use-ci/run-tests/tests-v1/ti-for-java-kotlin-scala.md

 ### Timeout

-The timeout limit for the step.
+You can set the step's timeout limit.
 Once the timeout is reached, the step fails and pipeline execution proceeds according to any [Step Failure Strategy settings](/docs/platform/pipelines/failure-handling/define-a-failure-strategy-on-stages-and-steps) or [Step Skip Condition settings](/docs/platform/pipelines/step-skip-condition-settings.md).

 ## Troubleshoot Test Intelligence